av1518/AstroCLIP-Extention/README.md

 ```
 docker run --rm --gpus all -ti astroclip
 ```
-This would start the process inside the container. `--gpus` all tag is needed to enable GPU access inside the container, which is necessary for running of most scripts.
+This would start the process inside the container. `--gpus` all tag is needed to enable GPU access inside the container, which is necessary for running most scripts.
 To enable GPU access inside containers, NVIDIA Container Toolkit needs to be installed.
-On devices with GPU's, run the following commands to install NVIDIA Container Toolkit if it isn't already available:
+On devices with GPUs, run the following commands to install NVIDIA Container Toolkit if it isn't already available:

 1) Get the `.gpg` key set up:
 ```